jwoudenberg/jay/README.md

 main.roc
 ```

-Given the right `main.roc` (more on that below), Jay will generate a site with these paths:
+Jay will turn those markdown files into HTML and produce a site with the following paths:

 ```
 /index.html